b2lie/stackersnatch/README.md

 ---

-## 👩🏻‍💻 For anyone wanting to recreate something similar:
+## 👩🏻‍💻 For anyone wanting to recreate something similar

 These repos really proved to be helpful for me during the learning/research process.
 Hope they help you out, too!